Dollar, Chinese yuan see steady fall — what this means for the rupee and Indian equities

 According to Sameer Goel, Global Head of Emerging Markets & APAC Research at Deutsche Bank, the disinflation process is happening in a relatively benign manner as it's still set against the backdrop of a resilient US economy.

-)"Our view is that this hike in July will be at the peak.
-But that's certainly (depends on) how long the Fed keeps that optionality open ... that will probably determine whether we can move beyond this brink of 100 into a bigger move lower in the DXY potentially down to 95 levels, I think that will still remain pending, (awaiting) clearer sort of a signal from the Fed," he added.
+"Our view is that this hike in July will be at the peak.
+But that certainly (depends on) how long the Fed keeps that optionality open ... that will probably determine whether we can move beyond this brink of 100 into a bigger move ... potentially down to 95 levels, I think that will still remain pending, (awaiting a) clearer sort of a signal from the Fed," he added.

 Additionally, while this number for the US dollar index and the S&P-500 is 0.71, it is just a tad lower at 0.67 for the Nifty.
 What this means is, when the dollar index rises, so do stocks.